 The Anchoring Effect is our brain’s tendency to zero in on one piece of information and make all decisions around that one piece of information.
 Some piece of info “anchors” our understanding of the situation, and becomes the starting point or baseline for all our decisions.

-Daniel Kahneman and Amos Taversky demonstrated the potency of anchors in their Wheel of Fortune experiment.* They had their subjects spin the wheel, which was rigged to land only on either 10 and 65, and write down the number.
+Daniel Kahneman and Amos Taversky demonstrated the potency of anchors in their Wheel of Fortune experiment.* They had their subjects spin the wheel, which was rigged to land only on either 10 or 65, and write down the number.
 The subjects were then asked two questions: whether or not the percentage of African nations in the UN members was larger or smaller than that number, and their best guess as to the percentage of African nations in the UN.

 You know where it is going.
 The average guess of those whose wheel landed on 10 was 25% and the average guess of those whose wheel landed on 65 was 45%.
 The wheel and where it lands has absolutely no relation to the percentage of African nations in the UN, so it absolutely should not influence our estimates of that number.
 And yet, it did for those subjects.